schwar3kat/Hexchat-armbian-web-scrollback-bash-script./README.md

 If your system uses different paths or filenames you may need to tweak the script to suit.
 K. Schwarz (schwar3kat) 20-03-2022

 To auto-run the script when you open the server, add "/exec /bin/bash ~/.config/hexchat/scripts/hexchat-armbian-webscroll.sh > /dev/null 2>&1" as a server connect command (assuming your script is in ~/.config/hexchat/scripts).
+Don't autoconnect #armbian, instead add a server connect command "TIMER 15 JOIN #armbian".
+This is to give the script enough time to run.
+Tweak the time (seconds).